whitneyburton/portfolios/students/1608-back/anna-dolan/20161111-anna-dolan-m2.md

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/rush_hour.md)

 For this project, we created an application that aggregates and analyzes visitor data from another website.
 We simulated the process of gathering and receiving data in a grouping called a payload.
 This application can accept the submission of these payloads, analyze the data submitted, and display it through a HTML interface.

+When we first started the project, I felt a little behind, but was soon brought up to speed by my teammates.
+After that, I really enjoyed the project.
+I had a great team and I was proud of what we accomplished.

 ### Evaluation Rubric